top of page

 Micca Metz, ESA & Summit Agenda Planning Committee

-Session #4 (9:15 - 10:00 AM Pacific)
+Session #3 (9:00 - 9:45 AM Pacific)

-Zoom Meetings link: this is the same link as the one for the 8:45am session above (no need to log out until our Noon lunch break)
+Zoom Meetings link: this is the same link as the one for the 8:35am session above (no need to log out until our Noon lunch break)

 Chat Box Monitor: Jennifer Ferris, HDR & Summit Agenda Planning Committee

-10:15 - 10:45 AM Pacific
+10:00 - 10:45 AM Pacific

-Zoom Meetings link: this is the same link as the one for the 8:45am session above (no need to log out until our Noon lunch break)
+Zoom Meetings link: this is the same link as the one for the 8:35am session above (no need to log out until our Noon lunch break)

-Cohort Facilitators: Please see the list above (Day 1 at 11:15am).
+Cohort Facilitators: Please see the list above (Day 1 at 10:00am).

 Chat Box Monitor: Summit Tech Team (Main Zoom Room)

-Zoom Meetings link: this is the same link as the one for the 8:45am session above (no need to log out until our Noon lunch break)
+Zoom Meetings link: this is the same link as the one for the 8:35am session above (no need to log out until our Noon lunch break)

 Lunch Zoom Link:

-Passcode: 327292
+Passcode: 305384

 12:15 - 1:00 PM Group socializing with optional Lunch Tables (Breakout Rooms)

-Assistant MC (afternoon): Bob Kopperl, Willamette CRA
+Assistant MC (afternoon): Bob Kopperl, Willamette Cultural Resources Associates

 1:15 - 1:45 PM Pacific – Lightning Talks (Round Two)